 - Steamer wetsuits have insulated fleece in the torso (sometimes the whole suit) area

-- Steamer wetsuit is usually considered from 4/3 thickness and thicker, while a Springer wetsuit is considered from 1mm to 3/2mm.
+- A steamer wetsuit is usually considered from 4/3 thickness and thicker, while a Springer wetsuit is considered from 1mm to 3/2mm.
 Yes, a 3/2 is considered a winter wetsuit in some parts of the world as well (Winter?
 Pheh.)

 - It is also advisable to wear boots, gloves, and hoodies with a steamer, whereas using a spring suit it’s not that common.

 One-piece surf suit or two-piece wetsuit?
 Most surfing wetsuits are one-piece surf suits, while the alternative cold-water wetsuits for diving are two pieced wetsuits where the pants and jersey come separately.
 I haven’t noticed any of those models used in surfing, and there’s a reason for that.
 Diving wetsuits are not as flexible therefore not suitable for surfing but can be used for cold-water surf photographers.

 Are steamer more expensive than spring suits?
 Generally yes, since there are more technology and features involved in making one.
 Although a premium spring suit can cost more than a mid-range steamer etc.

 Is it hard to paddle in a steamer?
 Although the steamers are thicker than springers, the difference is not that noticeable.
 The better wetsuit you are going to get, the more freedom of movement there is due to premium materials.
 Premium wetsuits are pricier for a reason!